 Leos are particularly well suited for Therapy work, given their gentle disposition, love of children, and size (easy to pet from a bed!).
 Entering into any therapy work is not to be taken lightly.
 You and your Leonberger must work as a team.
 Your Leo must be trained in basic obedience and comfortable in many environments The Leonberger Club of America has an award program that celebrates those Leonbergers and their owners who have devoted countless hours to participating in pet therapy programs.
 Participating in therapy work with your Leonberger is a gift whose value is priceless.

-Starting in the LCA Therapy Program
+LCA Therapy Program

 Carting is growing in popularity among Leonberger owners who want to share an activity with their dogs while maintaining the working heritage of their breed.
 Leonbergers are particularly well-suited to drafting because they are a large, sturdy working breed with a desire to please.
 Unlike the sports of agility, flyball, lure coursing, or other canine sports where fleetness of foot on the part of both handler and dog are crucial, drafting is a relatively slow-paced activity, making it ideal for those who prefer something a little less intense!
 Whether your and your dog wish to earn a title, march in a parade, give rides to the neighborhood kids, or just bring in the firewood, drafting is extremely rewarding.
 Many members are working toward earning drafting titles.
 The LCA offers two titles for carting dogs: Novice Draft Dog (NDD) and the more advanced Draft Dog (DD).